 A photographic detail showing the Breckenridge flute in context during the 1933 excavations.
-Photo from the University of Arkansas museum.
+Photo from the University of Arkansas Museum.

-These artifacts are still cured in the collections of the University of Arkansas Museum.
-However, the perforated piece of bamboo (river cane) went undetected for almost 80 years among the thousands of specimens in Dellinger's 1930 collections.
-In 2011, at the Arkansas Archeological Society, volunteer Jim Rees identified him as a flute.
-This flute, recovered from the Breckenridge shelter in Carroll County, is a two-chamber duct flute of river cane (bamboo).
+These artifacts are still curated in the collections of the University of Arkansas Museum.
+However, the perforated river cane In 2011, Arkansas Archeological Society volunteer Jim Rees identified it as a flute.
+This flute, recovered from the Breckenridge Shelter in Carroll County, is a river cane (bamboo) two-chamber flute flute.
 This is the variety of flute known today as the " Native American Flute ".
-It is more complicated than a simple duct or whistle, which only produces one note, or a simpler form of flute that has only one chamber and requires the player to blow on top of the opening.
-Simple whistles and flutes are played the way you would blow over the mouthpiece opening to produce a sound.
+It is more cad than a simple pipe or whistle, which only produces one note, or a simpler form of flute that has only one chamber and requires the player to cad into the top of the opening.
+Whistles and simple flutes are played cad way you blow into a mouthpiece opening to produce a sound.
 Flutes like the Breckenridge flute are more complex.
-You blow directly into one chamber and air is channeled through an opening in a second chamber that produces a sound.
+You blow directly into one chamber and the air is channeled over an opening in a second chamber that produces a sound.

 Radiocarbon dates place the flute between about 900 and 1000 years old.
 This makes it the oldest flute of its kind found in North America to date.